-Health professional programs are interested in everything about you—your academic and non-academic experiences, your skills, sensitivities, awarenesses, and other personal attributes.
-They also—importantly—really want to know why you are interested in the career path you are pursuing.
+Most health professional programs perform holistic reviews of applicants.
+This means they want to learn as much as they can about you.
+They are interested in your academic and non-academic experiences, your skills, sensitivities, awarenesses, and other personal attributes.
+They also really want to know why you are interested in the career path you are pursuing.
 The maturity and thoughtfulness you show in describing all these things are critical parts of your application.

 - GPA (overall and science)